Urethritis

 What are the potential complications?

-If the bacteria that caused urethritis are not treated, they can lead to pain and swelling in one or both testicles and may cause infertility.
+If the urethritis is caused by a bacteria and is not treated, it can lead to pain and swelling in one or both testicles and may cause infertility.

 What is the treatment?